swhitefi/Comparative_Genomics/day1_afternoon/README.md

 >ii.
 Remove indels and keep only SNPS that passed our filter criteria using [vcftools](http://vcftools.sourceforge.net/man_latest.html vcftools manual):

 In most of the phylogenetic analysis, we are trying to find how these samples differ and evolve from the reference/index genome.
 Many tools that carry out such type of phylogenetic analysis requires a consensus sequences containing only variant calls(SNPs).
 Though there are few tools that take into consideration both SNPs and Indels and give a greater resolution.
-Now we will try to construct a consensus sequence using only SNP calls.
+Here we will try to construct a consensus sequence using only SNP calls.

 vcftools is a program package that is especially written to work with vcf file formats.
-It thus saves your precious time by making available all the common operations that you would like to perfome on vcf file using a single command.
+It thus saves your precious time by making available all the common operations that you would like to perform on vcf file using a single command.

 Now, Lets remove indels from our final vcf file and keep only variants that passed our filter criteria(positions with pass_filter in their FILTER column).

 ```

-vcftools --vcf Rush_KPC_266__filter_gatk.vcf --keep-filtered pass_filter --remove-indels --recode --recode-INFO-all --out
+vcftools --vcf Rush_KPC_266__filter_gatk.vcf --keep-filtered pass_filter --remove-indels --recode --recode-INFO-all --out Rush_KPC_266__filter_onlysnp
-Rush_KPC_266__filter_onlysnp

 ```